gocept/gocept.versions/src/gocept/versions/README.txt

 Error: Couldn't find a distribution for 'customversions'.

-To allow this, special treat is required:
+To allow using the versions as develop egg, special treat is required:

 >>> write('buildout.cfg',
 ... """